 List of the Verney Letters

-The Verney family have lived at Claydon House in Buckinghamshire since 1620.
+The Verney family have lived at Claydon in Buckinghamshire since 1620.
 It was probably Sir Ralph Verney, 1st Baronet (1613-96) who initiated a family tradition of keeping all his papers and letters, and his son John 2nd Baronet, 1st Viscount Fermanagh (1640-1717) retained the practice.
 Sir Ralph assiduously marked the date of receipt of letters on them after about 1643.
 His son appears to have gone through his papers at some point, writing the name of the correspondent on the outside with the date, and occasional comments.
+It is these papers, together with further correspondence of their successors up to 1750 that were at some point separated out, boxed, and were present in a cabinet at Claydon house c.
+1960 that are covered by the listing on this web site.

 In the nineteenth century, the seventeenth- and eighteenth-century Verney papers became available and widely known to historians.
 John Bruce edited Letters and Papers of the Verney Family to 1639 in 1853, and Sir Ralph Verney’s Notes of the Proceedings in the Long Parliament (1845) for the Camden Society.
 The Historic Manuscripts Commission undertook a survey of the collection in its published 7th Report (1879) p.
 434ff. which included transcriptions of a selection of later material.

 The papers used by the various Verney family members to produce their volumes were carefully looked after and by the 1960s were boxed in rough date order and kept in locked bookcases in the house.
 It was these papers that were microfilmed by Gilbert Verney.
 However, they are only one part of the Claydon archive and are by no means comprehensive even for the period they cover.
 Significant amounts of correspondence, including the bulk of estate correspondence between 1660 and 1730, were packaged and labelled ‘of no great interest’.
 They remained in the house, stored in the ‘Muniment Room’ and relatively un-sorted at that time.
 John Broad worked extensively on that part of the collection in the 1960s and 1970s, putting what were largely random and often un-bundled collections of papers and deeds into a workable order for the purposes of his research.
 With generous support from the Verney family he took that work forward into the eighteenth century where the papers were even less ordered, and c1980 provided a rough listing as to what was in each of the cupboards in the Muniment Room.
-In the 1987 the Claydon House Trust decided to undertake a proper inventory of the material, and the then archivist, Susan Ranson, undertook the task of calendaring them, a task completed with the production of a splendid full Calendar in 1994.
+In 1984 an independent charitable trust, Claydon House Trust, (Registered Charity no: 326677) was set up and it owns and manages the records of the Verney and Nightingale families held at Claydon including the Verney Letters, the Verney Estate Archive and Personal Papers, and the Nightingale Papers.
+In 1987 they decided to undertake a proper inventory of the material, and the then archivist, Susan Ranson, calendared them, producing a splendid full Calendar in 1994.
 However, this did not cover the boxed correspondence that had been microfilmed.

-Further information on the un-microfilmed Verney material and how to access it can be found on the Claydon House Archives web page.
+Further information on the un-microfilmed Verney material and how to access it can be found in the Claydon House Archives.

 The first section now on the web site covers roughly half the content, some 14500 items primarily before 1675, contained in microfilm reels 01 to 29.
 These are not all letters.
 Some are memoranda, business accounts, bills, receipts or just documents.
 Occasionally a long sequence of similar documents of this kind has been listed as a single item.
 All are referred to on the web site as ‘letters’.